 Teachers and school staff clean and sanitize throughout the day, paying particular attention to high-touch areas such as doorknobs, toilet flushers, faucets, countertops, phone handles, and tablets.
 Toys such as sensory bins and sand play have been removed for the time being, and we ask that home toys be left at home.
 Toys are carefully sanitized at the end of every day and all bedding is kept separate, individually stored, and washed at least weekly.
-Professional cleaning is completed nightly using EPA approved disinfecting products.
+Professional cleaning occurs nightly using EPA approved disinfecting products.

 Let’s face it – it’s not easy to provide a loving and caring environment for children from 6 feet away, nor is it easy for kids to understand social distancing!
 Despite those challenges we are committed to creating the safest possible childcare environment and have changed some of our practices to reduce contact and promote safe distancing between children.
-We follow local and CDC guidance on the maximum number of persons (children and teachers) allowed in one group or classroom into account so you may see smaller class sizes.
+We follow local and CDC guidance on the maximum number of persons (children and teachers) allowed in one group or classroom so you may see smaller class sizes.
 We maintain consistent groupings of children and teachers whenever possible to reduce movement around the school and unnecessary exposure to different individuals.
-At nap time, cots or mats are arranged so that children are sleeping 6 feet apart and in “head to toe” or “toe to toe” configurations whenever possible.
-Only one group at a time is permitted to use the playground or any common enrichment areas in the school to reduce contact among groups of children.
+At nap time, cots or mats will be arranged so that children are sleeping 6 feet apart and in “head to toe” or “toe to toe” configurations whenever possible.
+Only one group at a time will use the playground or any common enrichment areas in the school to reduce contact among groups of children.
 Additionally, individual meals are served instead of “family style” meal service.
-Unfortunately, we have also had to postpone or reschedule community or school events to limit group gatherings.
+Unfortunately, we have also had to postpone or reschedule any upcoming community or school events to limit group gatherings.

 Meticulous Attention to Hand Hygiene